offensivehacker/Cheat-sheet/eJPT-notes-master/Methodology/5 STAGES.md

 ### 3 Gaining Access (Exploitation)
 NOTE: ALWAYS ALWAYS SET LHOST TO YOUR IP
 NOTE: Always use auxerally scanners to confirm the vulnerability exists before sending an exploit.
-NOTE: TO GET BACK TO METERPRETER USE sessions -i session_number Learn how to select session and background session getuid sysinfo
+Learn how to select session and background session getuid sysinfo